louixs/ubersicht_google_calendar/README.md

 Generally if the calendar does not display even though you have filled correct client ID and clinet secret and authorization code, try to refresh ubersicht to re-read your calendar data.
 A network disruption while calendar data is being read could cause errors.

 ## Lastly...
-The sample events on the screenshot are note supposed to make sense.
+The sample events on the screenshot are not supposed to make sense.
 They were written for testing purposes.
 Translation was done using the tool : http://translatr.varunmalhotra.xyz/

 ## Credits: